chrinia25/face_to_keyboard_mouse/README-EN.md

 1. Download the program and run the installation file to install it.
 2. Once the program is running, it will automatically connect to your webcam and start recognizing your face.
 3. In the settings, map specific facial movements to the desired keyboard or mouse input.
-   - Example: Map blinking to 'mouse click' and head turning to 'screen switch.'
+   - Example: Map blinking to 'mouse click' and head turning to 'spacebar.'
 4. Complete your custom setup and enjoy the new way of controlling your computer!

 ## 🔍 Log Collection